Google’s secretive ATAP lab is imagining the future of smart devices

 Alex Kauffmann

-I don’t want like a computer shaped like a pen, or a computer shaped like a car.
+I don’t want like, a computer shaped like a pen, or a computer shaped like a car.
 I just want a car, and I want the car to be smart.”

 The reference to pens is not just by way of example.
 When I visit with Kauffmann, he’s at work on one—and he definitely doesn’t want anyone to mistake it for a computer.
 “I’m not competing with some sort of $200 Parker fancy pen,” he says, brandishing a Paper Mate ballpoint from his desk.
 “I’m competing with this.”